Bhargava Integer Cubes and Weyl Group Multiple Dirichlet Series: Abstract

 \section{Abstract}

-We investigate the Shintani zeta functions associated to the prehomogeneous spaces, the example under consideration is the set of $2 \times 2\times 2$ integer cubes.
-We show that there are three relative invariants under a certain parabolic group action, they all have arithmetic nature and completely determine the equivalence classes.
+We investigate the Shintani zeta function associated to a prehomogeneous vector space.
+The example under consideration is the set of $2 \times 2\times 2$ integer cubes.
+We show that there are three relative invariants under a certain parabolic group action, they all have arithmetic meanings and completely determine the equivalence classes.
 We show that the associated Shintani zeta function coincides with the $A_3$ Weyl group multiple Dirichlet series.
 Finally, we show that the set of semi-stable integer orbits maps finitely and surjectively to a certain moduli space.